safertonorisk/OpenAlcohol/README.md

 # OpenAlcohol
-Due to the COVID pandemic, a hand free, a simple, wall-attached alcohol dispenser was designed by Kristofer Sano.
+Due to the COVID pandemic, a hand free, a simple, wall-attached alcohol dispenser was designed.

 <h3> Materials </h3>
 <h6> Hardware</h6>